Does The Epidural Needle Stay In Your Back

 So how far does the epidural needle go in?
 The needle is inserted into the epidural space, which is located between the spinal cord and the outermost layer of the dura mater.
 This space is about 1.5 centimeters thick.
 The needle is inserted until it contacts the spinal cord or dura mater.

-See also Epidural Needle For Back Pain
+See also Epidural Needle In Back

 Where does epidural needle go in spine?